xnvme/aisio/docs/src/introduction.md

 that data movement and storage access can keep pace with modern workloads.

-The need for such integration becomes clear when considering how accelerator hardware has advanced, yet systems still rely on CPU centered I O paths.
+The need for such integration becomes clear when considering how accelerator hardware has advanced, yet systems still rely on CPU centered I/O paths.
 This is not only a hardware limitation.
 It reflects poor utilization caused by weak integration of accelerators into operating system infrastructure.
 Proprietary drivers, runtimes, and programming models keep accelerators outside the